Muquesting/DeepAllele-public/scripts/Process/Data_processing.md

 In our case, MOD files, strain-specific genome, and corresponding vcf files were downloaded from the UNC collaborative cross project: The previous version of this site (http://csbio.unc.edu/CCstatus/index.py?run=Pseudo) is not available but an archive can be accessed here: https://web.archive.org/web/20221225061827/http://csbio.unc.edu/CCstatus/index.py?run=Pseudo

-For ease of reproducibility, we provide the specific versions used in the paper in the variants/ directory.
+For ease of reproducibility, we provide the specific versions used in the paper in the variants/ directory: https://www.dropbox.com/scl/fo/nlvkd7sz1iad8pzfqfew7/AJv5zQbWOTfEPxSQqM9zViI?rlkey=zn8vz9kxeyk8pl5zv2tfx1qmj&e=1&dl=0

 MOD files can also be generated with your custom vcf and genome build using pylapels, suspenders per above.